JimmyD4/Resume-ATS-Optimizer/README.md

-# 🧠 Smart ATS Resume Optimizer
+# 🧠 AI Powered ATS Resume Optimizer

 This is a Streamlit-based AI-powered application that analyzes your resume against a job description and helps you improve it to pass Applicant Tracking Systems (ATS).
 It uses Google’s Gemini LLM to generate actionable feedback and rewrite your resume to maximize job match score.